-During the period ended 31 March 2016, KPMG provided non-audit services in relation to reporting accountant services on the original listing and the C shares issuance.
-KPMG also provided non-audit services in relation to the subsequent C Shares conversion.
-At the Audit Committee meetings in March and June 2016, KPMG confirmed that this had not impacted their independence and outlined the reasons for this.
+During the year ended 31 March 2017, KPMG provided non-audit services in relation to reporting accountant services on the C Shares issuance.
+At the Audit Committee meetings in June and November 2016, KPMG confirmed that this had not impacted their independence and outlined the reasons for this.
+These non-audit services comply with the Financial Reporting Council Revised Ethical Standard 2016.
 The Audit Committee considered this and was satisfied these non-audit services had no bearing on the independence of the Auditor.